moonbeeper/moonpad/README.md

 # moonpad

 > [!NOTE]
 > This project is still not in a finished state.
-Its not even built yet!!!
+It does not work.
+> This project comes from [Highway To Undercity](https://highway.hackclub.com/projects/moonbeeper/moonpad)

 It's a modular macropad.
 Simple as that.
 You have an oled screen in the macropad and 2 modules that can be daisy chained and hot swapped.
 These two modules are the knobs and sliders module as I didn't want to overcomplicate my first project.